Meera (Pakistani actress): Bollywood career

 Meera did her first movie in India, named Nazar which had her as the first Pakistani actress to be seen in India like Begum Para, as well as it was the beginning of the India Pakistan peace talks.
 Nazar was a film directed by Soni Razdan and it was the first Indo-Pakistani joint movie venture in 50 years.
 Her second movie was Kasak starring Lucky Ali.
 Although Kasak failed critically and commercially, Meera still kept working in Bollywood.
 Her third film Paanch Ghantey Mien Paanch Crore was an average grosser at the box office.
 The film was not screened for press and critics as the director Faisal Saif wanted to show the film directly to the audience.
 The film managed a decent opening of 50% with its limited cinema release.
 However, The Times of India listed the film in Bollywood's Top 10 Bold Films category of 2012.

-In 2015, she performed an item song in another Indian film Bumpe RFr Draw.

 Personal life

 In 2009, a Faisalabad-based businessman Sheikh Attiq-ur-Rehman claimed that he and Meera were married in 2007.
 Meera denied that marriage and filed a case against him for making a false claim.
 But in 2018, a Lahore family court declared Meera to be the wife of Attiq-ur-Rehman by validating the marriage certificate and honeymoon pictures.

+In 2011, Meera accused Bollywood director Mahesh Bhatt of physically abusing her while she was filming Nazar in 2005, and also claimed that she had been in a romantic relationship with him.
+Bhatt and his wife Soni Razdan denied the allegations, threatening her with legal action on charges of defamation.